Paramount asks judge to shoot down 'Top Gun' heirs' copyright lawsuit

 Yonay's widow Shosh Yonay and son Yuval Yonay said in a dueling motion that "Maverick" was a derivative work of "Top Guns" and that Paramount "ignores the plain similarities between its Top Gun movies and the Story from which the films were literally derived."
 They asked the court to rule that "Maverick" infringed their copyright in the article.

+"Jerry Bruckheimer and Paramount raced to lock up exclusive film rights under copyright to Yonay's Top Guns precisely because it was so unusually compelling and cinematic," the Yonays' attorney Alex Kozinski said in an email.
+"Now that the copyright has reverted to Yonay's family under the Copyright Act Paramount shrugs —'What copyright?' and claims it was just a bunch of 'facts.'"

-Representatives for Paramount and the Yonays did not immediately respond to requests for comment on Tuesday.
+Representatives for Paramount did not immediately respond to a request for comment on Tuesday.

 Paramount obtained exclusive movie rights to Yonay's "Top Guns," a 1983 article about the U.S. Navy's Top Gun fighter-pilot training school, before making the hit 1986 Tom Cruise film "Top Gun," according to the Yonays' complaint filed last year.